GuanceCloud/guance-docs/docs/en/management/overall-pipeline.md

 According to the selected data type, input the corresponding data, and test it based on the configured parsing rules.

-- Click "One-click to obtain samples" to automatically obtain the collected data;
+- Click **One-click Collection of Samples** to automatically obtain the collected data;
-- Click "Add" to add multiple sample data (up to 3 pieces);
+- Click **Add** to add multiple sample data (up to 3 pieces);
-- Click "Start Test" to return multiple test results; If you enter more than one sample data in the same test text box for testing, only one test result will be returned.
+- Click **Start Test** to return multiple test results; If you enter more than one sample data in the same test text box for testing, only one test result will be returned.

 ???+ attention